suriyadeepan/suriyadeepan.github.io/pages/proposals/socialcommnet.markdown

 Stack overflow like Social Networking application.

-## Administrative Model

-TODO : fill in administrative model of Puducherry

 > People who understand the social problems and are willing to talk about it, do not have a proper platform available for sharing.
 The primary goal of this project, is to empower the community minded <*rephrase*> individuals and make sure that their voice is heard.

 The network that we are proposing should grow oganically.
-Our objective is to kickstart this network of networks, by bootstraping the initial leaf nodes and to facilitate this growth.
+Our objective is to kickstart this network of networks by bootstraping the initial leaf nodes and to facilitate this growth.

+## TODO

+1. [ ] Localization
+2. [ ] Administrative Model of Puducherry